IstoraMandiri/meteor-embark/README.md

 #### ️*Only compatible with Meteor 1.2 +*

+Currently requires the use of a forked version of embark that is [pending PR](https://github.com/iurimatias/embark-framework/pull/76).

 This package makes is insanely simple to start developing decentralized apps (dapps) in the meteor environment you're already used to.

 Friendly reminder that ethereum is still in it's early days and can be shaky!
 Don't put your life savings into a ethereum contract -- at least not for a few years.
 Happy Dapp Developing!